Finding paid work

 Re-entering the workforce

 Most roles will be advertised online.
-There are also specialist recruitment agencies like CoAct, a government funded partnership helping mature-age workers across Australia to re-enter the job market.
+There are also specialist recruitment agencies helping mature-age workers across Australia to re-enter the job market.

 You can also look at options closer to your home like job boards, community organisations, word of mouth referrals and simply approaching employers directly.

-For more information, JobSearch has a blog and resource centre with hints and tips on:
+For more information, Workforce Australia has a resource centre with hints and tips on:

 - best-practice CV writing